ethagnawl/clojurebridge-docker/README.md

 # ClojureBridge Docker Container

+## About
+This project is an attempt at creating a Docker container that can be used by ClojureBridge participants.
+It's very much a WIP and contributions are welcome.

 ## Getting Started
 1. [Install Docker](https://docs.docker.com/) on your platform of choice (directions will differ based on your platform).